vasilis22/kallipos/README.md

 Have a look at indicative [latex template](https://github.com/mibook/kallipos/issues/2) and [output PDF](https://github.com/mibook/kallipos/issues/1)

-It is strongly adviced to use the [official latex install](https://www.tug.org/texlive/quickinstall.html), instead of the latex version in your *nix distribution, and install packages as needed with `tlmgr`
+It is strongly advised to use the [official latex install](https://www.tug.org/texlive/quickinstall.html), instead of the latex version in your *nix distribution, and install packages as needed with `tlmgr`

 ## Source files preprocessing